nathanstouffer/json-comparison/README.md

 This repository contains a java program that takes in two files in JSON notation and returns their similarity in the range [0.0, 1.0].

-NOTE: The three files gson-2.8.6-javadoc.jar gson-2.8.6-sources.jar and gson-2.8.6.jar are not my work.
+NOTE: The three files *gson-2.8.6-javadoc.jar, gson-2.8.6-sources.jar,* and *gson-2.8.6.jar* are not my work.
 They are the product of Google and are used in this project to create JSON objects from strings

 A quick explanation of how the algorithm computes similarity now follows (a UML class diagram is provided for clarity in the file class-diagram.pdf).
-Via the method similarity, the class JsonContainer takes in another JsonContainer and compares the JsonElements within each object.
+Via the *similarity()* method, the class *JsonContainer* takes in another *JsonContainer* and compares the *JsonElement*s within each object.
 This is done recursively.
-Each step in the recursive structure evaluates the types of passed in elements (whether they are null, primitive, objects or arrays).
+Each step in the recursive structure evaluates the types of passed in elements (whether they are null, primitive, objects, or arrays).
 Once the type is known, the elements are cast to their respective types.
 Then the similarity can be more directly computed:

-For null types, this returns 1.0 if both are null and 0.0 if only 1 element is null.
+ * **null types** - returns 1.0 if both are null and 0.0 if only 1 element is null
-For primitive types, this is done by converting to strings and testing string equality.
+ * **primitive types** - test primitive type equality.
+If different return 0.0, otherwise convert to string and test string equality
-For object types, the similarity is recursively called on each attribute in the object.
+ * **object types** - *similarity()* is recursively called on each attribute in the object.
-For array types, the similarity is recursively called on each element in the array.
+ * **array types** - *similarity()* is recursively called on each element in the array.

 Additionally, each step in the recursive structure has a "weight" that defines how much it affects the similarity of those two specific elements.
 The weight is spread evenly over the number of distinct keys in each element (keys are integers for arrays).